 Choosing Fishing Tackle

 Any look around a tackle shop or a fishing magazine shows there are thousands and thousands of different items of fishing tackle on the market.
 Each one is designed for a specific purpose and will in most cases only be suitable for that specific purpose.
 You will need a totally different rod for casting a light waggler float 20 yards than you will need for casting a heavy method feeder 50 yards.
 Having the right kit to do want you want to do is essential if you are going to be a successful angler and will help you enjoy your fishing even more.

 Look for carbon fibre match rod of either 12ft or 13ft in length, anything shorter will severely restrict your casting and anything longer will feel very unwieldy.
 It should be designed to cast weight of up to 15 to 20g which is perfectly adequate for most situations and should bend with a smooth curve showing no flat spots.
 Set it up in the shop with a reel on it if possible and hold it at the top of the handle, it should feel light and well balanced and not top heavy.
 The lighter the rod is the better but the lighter the rod is the more expensive it will be due to higher grade carbon being used in its manufacture.
 Look for a rod weighing between 220g and 270g, anything over 300g will be a handful on long sessions.
 At this stage avoid anything that calls itself a ‘power’ or ‘carp’ rod.

 A lightweight open faced reel is ideal as a starter model.
 If you are right handed you will need the handle on the left and vice-versa if you are left handed but this shouldn’t be a problem as most reels come with an interchangeable handle these days.
 It should run smoothly when you turn the handle, the bail arm should open and close easily and it should have an adjustable clutch.
 You need at least one spare spool to allow you to load the reel with different strength lines for different situations.

-For general fishing a reliable pfizer online viagra 3lb line, such as Maxima or Bayer, is ideal being strong enough to land most fish you will hook while still being light enough not to hinder casting.
+For general fishing a reliable 3lb line, such as Maxima or Bayer, is ideal being strong enough to land most fish you will hook while still being light enough not to hinder casting.
 If you are going to be fishing on commercial fisheries mostly a 4lb line might be a better choice but anything heavier will make casting much more difficult.
 Whichever you choose it is important that you fill the spool right to the lip, most reel spools tell you how line you will need to fill it and if your reel doesn’t have a match spool on it you may need to put some backing line on first.